 - Remove the pan from the heat and whisk in the butter.
 Once it has melted, gradually add in the milk and stir to combine.
 Be careful, because the milk could boil up quickly when it hits the hot caramel and changing the temperature too quickly could cause the caramel to separate.

 - Return your caramel sauce to medium heat.
 Add the salt and stir the mixture until it is well combined.
 Boil for one minute until the sauce thickens slightly.

 - Allow your caramel to cool and serve over your favorite frozen desserts or cakes.
 Make a double or triple batch and freeze to have on hand when the mood for caramel sauce strikes you.

 Tips for Homemade Caramel Sauce

 - By covering the sugar and water with a tight-fitting lid, condensation will build up and run down the sides of the pot, cleaning off any sugar that may have collected there.
 You can also use a wet pastry brush to wash the sides of the pot.
 If you skip this step, crystals may form on the edges of your caramel, breaking the sauce.

 - Before the caramel starts to darken, the bubbles will slow down and the mixture will look thicker.
 This is when you should start keeping an eye on it.
 Caramel goes from light to dark very quickly and burned sugar isn’t a good sauce.
 Once you can smell the sugar cooking, don’t walk away from the kitchen.
-At this point, I like to cover the pot one more time for one to two minutes, to ensure there won’t be any crystals.
+At this point, cover the pot one more time for one to two minutes, to ensure there won’t be any crystals.